canjs/canjs/docs/can-guides/Guides.md

 - [San Francisco](http://www.meetup.com/DoneJS-San-Francisco/)
 - [Seattle](http://www.meetup.com/DoneJS-Seattle/)
 - [Silicon Valley](http://www.meetup.com/DoneJS-Silicon-Valley/)

-As you start developing your application, remember to check out the [guides/examples] area.
-It shows off how to accomplish common UI and architectural patterns with the framework.

 If you’ve already committed to CanJS and are looking to move to 3.0, read [migrate-3].